Genesis | Chapter 43

 Vs. 11-15 Jacob practices fatalism instead of faith and there are three clear indications of this:

-- 11a “If it must be so, then do this:” Jacob was not making a choice to trust the Lord rather he saw it as no other choice.
+11a “If it must be so, then do this:” Jacob was not making a choice to trust the Lord rather he saw it as no other choice.
 It was necessity that was driving Jacob to let Benjamin go with his brothers to Egypt.
 Now personally I’m thankful for this as God often puts me into the pressure cooker where He, in His love, limits my options down to where I really have no other logical choice.
 Paul wrote of it this way in 2 Co.
 4:11 “For we who live are always delivered to death for Jesus’ sake, that the life of Jesus also may be manifested in our mortal flesh.”

-- 11b-12 Clearly we see Jacob trying to stack the deck in his favor so that everything will turn out the way he wants.
-Amazingly they don’t have enough grain but they do have some of these other delicacies to attempt to bribe a foreign dignitary.
+11b-12 Clearly, we see Jacob trying to stack the deck in his favor so that everything will turn out the way he wants.
+Amazingly they don’t have enough grain, but they do have some of these other delicacies to attempt to bribe a foreign dignitary.

-- 13-14 “If I am bereaved, I am bereaved!”
+13-14 “If I am bereaved, I am bereaved!”
 What is interesting is that he says these words after a prayer of success, which reveals that what he prayed he did not believe, would take place anyway!
 In today’s language this might read, “Lord bless what we are about to do but if you aren’t going to my life is ruined already anyway!”

-III.
 Vs. 16-25 Suspicious of grace

 Vs. 16-22 These guys had to travel 200 miles so I’m sure they ran every possible scenario through their minds on how they were going to approach the Prime Minister.
-What I’m equally certain of what they least expected was kindness and grace.
+What I’m equally certain of is what they least expected was kindness and grace.
 In fact, it seems as though it was this grace that brought the greatest fear.
-I think that is true with the Lord’s dealings with us well.
+I think that is true with the Lord’s dealings with us as well.
 It is when we stand before Him knowing our total unworthiness to be in His presence and He showers us with His goodness that we begin to think that we are in really big trouble.
-They did not know what this Prime Minister was going to do towards them and they were certainly deserving of what ever they got.
-Can you imagine all those things running through their heads?
-I bet as they began to explain about the money in their bags that they began to talk real fast.
-It was the first time that we read that they were actually innocent and they were in a hurry to defend themselves.

 Vs. 23-24 The words of Joseph’s servant are quite revealing, “Peace be with you, do not be afraid.
 Your God and the God of your father has given you treasure in your sacks; I had your money.”
 It tells us two things:

-- It shows us the terror that was very apparent in their actions otherwise the servant would not have said “Peace be with you, do not be afraid.”
+• It shows us the terror that was very apparent in their actions, otherwise the servant would not have said “Peace be with you, do not be afraid.

-- Secondly, the words “Your God and the God of your father has given you” shows that Joseph must have been very active in sharing his faith to those around him and that this fellow obviously gives the glory of the provisions in their grain sacks to the Lord and no one else.
+• Secondly, the words “Your God and the God of your father has given you” shows that Joseph must have been very active in sharing his faith to those around him and that this fellow obviously gives the glory of the provisions in their grain sacks to the Lord and no one else.

 Vs. 25 What an emotional roller coaster these brothers must have been on.
-They had rehearsed and planed every response to what they feared awaited them only to be caught completely off guard by “unexpected grace”!
+They had rehearsed and planned every response to what they feared awaited them only to be caught completely off guard by “unexpected grace”!
 Was their success because of all their strategies they might have wondered?

 Vs. 26-34 Righteous reunion